Nervo (DJs): Career

 When the sisters were sixteen, a modeling agency took an interest in the pair, but Liv Nervo stated in April 2012 that music "was always the focus" for them.

 The sisters were accepted into the Opera Australia Academy, but decided to pursue a music career instead.
 A contract was then signed with Sony/ATV Music Publishing and the duo subsequently embarked on a songwriting career.
 Initial recognition for the pair occurred following the single "Negotiate with Love", written for British pop singer, Rachel Stevens, which reached tenth position in the United Kingdom (UK) music charts in 2005.
 Also in 2005, the duo released the single "Boobjob", which received substantial airplay in their native Australia.
 The duo went on to write for Kesha, Richard Grey, Sophie Ellis-Bextor, Ashley Tisdale and the Pussycat Dolls.
+Olivia Nervo is also credited by Dork with writer, background-vocal and additional-vocal contributions connected to Kesha, including work on "Boots & Boys", "VIP" and "Radio Radio Radio".

 When their publishing deal was set to expire they considered dropping their songwriting career due to a dissatisfaction with the modest level of success they had experienced while with the major publisher.
 Instead they were persuaded to give it another chance by signing with Fredrik Olsson (Music Executive) and his Swedish music publishing company Razor Boy Music Publishing in 2008.
 The move reaped quick rewards when the new publisher arranged a writing session with Kelly Rowland through Universal A&R Max Gousse.
 The group co-wrote Guetta and Rowland's number one dance hit, "When Love Takes Over" which went on to win a Grammy Award, in addition to reaching the top position on numerous charts around the world.
 The song was also ranked the No. 1 dance pop collaboration of all time by Billboard.